beyarkay/masters-thesis/src/05_results.md

 \end{figure}
 <!-- prettier-ignore-end -->

+The 5- and 50-class SVMs performed well, with the vast majority of predictions being accurate.
+On the 5-class confusion matrix, one can see that class 3 (the ring finger) gets more consistently confused with other classes; this can likely be attributed to how it is difficult to move one's ring finger independently of the other fingers.

+The 50- and 51-class SVMs both made mispredictions where the orientation of a gesture was incorrect, as can be seen by the diagonal lines of cells above and below the main diagonal.

+The 51-class SVMs also performed well, however many mispredictions were made between class 50 and the gesture classes.

 ## Which model performs the best with 51 classes? \label{best-model}

 The performance of each of the five classification algorithms can be seen in